Nepo Laulala: 2017–2019

 Laulala played in all of New Zealand's tests at the 2019 Rugby World Cup, starting in five and as a substitute against Canada.
 The All Blacks finished third place in the competition, beating Wales in the Bronze Final after a 7–19 loss to England during the semi-finals.

-2020
+2020–2023

-On 22 October 2020, it was confirmed that Laulala would leave the Chiefs to join Auckland based Blues prior to the 2021 Super Rugby season.
+After overcoming another bout of injuries during the 2022 Rugby Championship, Laulala was selected for his second World Cup.
+Laulala played his 50th test match for the All Blacks, starting in the 3 jersey against France during their 13–27 loss in the opening match of the 2023 Rugby World Cup.
+His contributions in the tournament were three starts and as a replacement during the World Cup final, which was a 12–13 loss to South Africa.
+Laulala finished his international career with 53 tests to his name.